-Sierra Leone as a state was created by the merger of the British Crown Colony and the Protectorate.
-However, the two entities had followed nonidentical paths before independence.
-The relationship between the state and the citizens in the Crown Colony differed widely from that of the ethnic groups and the Protectorate for over a 100 years as the former was created for freed slaves and as a part of the British Empire.
-The colony depended on the British for defence and basic services from the start.
+Sierra Leone as a state was created by the merger of the British Crown Colony and the Protectorate, two entities that had followed non-identical paths before independence.
+The relationship between the state and the citizens in the Crown Colony differed widely from that of the ethnic groups and the Protectorate for over 100 years.
+The former was created for freed slaves and as a part of the British Empire; the Colony depended on the British for defence and basic services from the start.
 This was not so for the Protectorate.
-In this case, the imposition of a Protectorate over a geographical area with arbitrary frontiers was tolerated at best, but never embraced.
+Its imposition over a geographical area with arbitrary frontiers was tolerated at best, but never embraced.
 Similarly, while the provision of security, law and order, and other state services had been available in the Colony, the same was not true of the Protectorate.
-Thus the merger brought together two experiences of "the State", requiring deliberate measures to forge a new relationship between the new Sierra Leone and its citizens.
+Thus, the merger brought together two experiences of "the State", requiring deliberate measures to forge a new relationship between the new Sierra Leone and its citizens.
 Failure to do so after independence undermined, or better still pre-empted, the development of a legitimate state with a social contract that bound rulers to the citizenry.

-The pre-independence system of Indirect Rule in the Protectorate and administered through the Crown Colony set the stage for the coexistence of parallel states, the formal Sierra Leone, and within it the informal states represented by chieftaincies (UNECA 2012, Vors et al. 2004, Bah 2011, Acemoglu 2014).
+The pre-independence system of indirect rule in the Protectorate administered through the Crown Colony set the stage for the coexistence of parallel states: the formal Sierra Leone, and within it the informal states represented by chieftaincies (UNECA 2012, Vors et al. 2004, Bah 2011, Acemoglu 2014).
 Local seats of power, the chieftaincies, remained intact after independence and became valuable sources of power for the new political national leaders (Thompson 2007).
 As with many other newly independent states in Africa, the new leaders replaced the old colonial masters with all the paraphernalia of state power but relying on the informal states for political support at the national level (Brown et al. 2005).
-In effect the country functioned with two states operating in parallel - the formal state (largely a continuation of colonial mind-sets and structures) at the national levels and the informal states (largely a continuation of traditional structures).
-Even when the formal state failed, the informal states remained, as the core of their legitimacy and life-source were rooted in culture and traditions, as distinct from the codified laws and security apparatus, of the modern State.
+In effect, the country functioned with two states operating in parallel - the formal state (largely a continuation of colonial mind-sets and structures) at the national levels and the informal states (largely a continuation of traditional structures).
+Even when the formal state failed, the informal states remained, as the core of their legitimacy and life-source were rooted in culture and traditions, as distinct from the codified laws and security apparatus of the modern State.

-The dominant trend post-independence was the emergence of an increasingly predatory national Government and the economy it controlled, that drained state resources and economic benefits, this time around into the pockets of an exclusionary elite who had successfully mobilised ethnic support to secure power.
+The dominant trend post-independence was the emergence of an increasingly predatory national Government that drained state resources and economic benefits from the economy it controlled, this time into the pockets of an exclusionary elite who had successfully mobilised ethnic support to secure power.
 The pre-civil war period was characterised by scandals involving senior government officials, including 'squandergate' and 'milliongate' (Bah 2011).
-In "vouchergate", the Ministry of Education had been fraudulently awarded large Government grants to private businessmen who posed as school proprietors (Kpundeh 1995).
-Three separate commissions of enquiry - the Foster Commission (1968), the Tucker Commission (1988), and the Beccles-Davies, Marcus-Jones, and Nylander commissions (1993) - carried out investigations on how the political class economically exploited the State and reported widespread embezzlement between 1970 - 1990, as well as individual assets not commensurate with emoluments (Kpundeh 1995).
-Businessmen were also implicated in the looting of State Funds, including the prominent Afro-Lebanese associate of Stevens, Jamil Mohamed.
-Vital resources of the State were drained as State assets were plundered in all regions of the country (TRC Report 2004).
+In 'vouchergate', the Ministry of Education had fraudulently awarded large Government grants to private businessmen who posed as school proprietors (Kpundeh 1995).
+Three separate commissions of enquiry - the Foster Commission (1968), the Tucker Commission (1988), and the Beccles-Davies, Marcus-Jones, and Nylander Commissions (1993) - carried out investigations on how the political class economically exploited the State and reported widespread embezzlement between 1970 - 1990, as well as individual assets not commensurate with emoluments (Kpundeh 1995).
+Businessmen were also implicated in the looting of state funds, including the prominent Afro-Lebanese associate of Stevens, Jamil Mohamed.
+Vital State assets were plundered in all regions of the country (TRC Report 2004).